RabbitSnore/CLIMR/reports/CLIMR_power_report.md

     ## [1] 349.6109

-### What proportion of effects for which previous experiments had 80% power is the replication effect smaller than?
+### What proportion of previous experiments had at least 80% power to detect effects the size of the replication effect?

 ``` r
 smaller_prop_temporal
 ```

-    ## [1] 0.92
+    ## [1] 1.91

 ### What is the median power for the replication effect that the previous experiments samples provided?